-Minorities panel to submit report to Centre on Jahangirpuri violence
+Minorities panel to submit report on Jahangirpuri violence to Centre

 On Wednesday, the Bharatiya Janata Party-controlled North Delhi Municipal Corporation had razed several Muslim-owned shops and properties in the area despite the Supreme Court’s stay.

-Congress General Secretary Ajay Maken apologised on Thursday for not being able to reach the area when the demolition exercise was underway.
+Congress General Secretary Ajay Maken apologised on Twitter for not being able to reach the area when the demolition exercise was underway.

-He, along with a group of 15 Congress leaders, met families whose properties had been demolished, ANI reported.
+He, along with a group of 15 Congress leaders, met with families whose properties had been demolished, ANI reported.

-Maken said that the party will submit a report to Congress President Sonia Gandhi after speaking to the families.
+Maken said that the party will submit a report to Congress President Sonia Gandhi after the visit.

 “Police have been cooperative,” Maken added.
 “We have come here to tell the people that this should not be seen from the prism of religion.”

-Congress leader Hari Shankar Gupta, who was also present at the site, said that the demolition drive was against the Supreme Court order.
+Congress leader Hari Shankar Gupta, who was also present at the site, said that the demolition drive violated the Supreme Court stay order.
 “In the coming days, this can set a dangerous precedent,” he said.

 Meanwhile, senior Congress leader P Chidambaram said on Twitter that “we see the rule of law break down everyday” in India.